mussarratk/mussarratk/README.md

 ---

-- 🏆 Achievements
+### 🏆 Milestones & Achievements

+- ⚙️ **Data Optimization:** Engineered Python-based automation and optimized SQL workflows to streamline data processes.
-- 🏅 Reduced operational costs by 12% using KPI-driven optimization
+- 🏅 **Cost Reduction:** Reduced operational costs by 12% using KPI-driven optimization and efficient pipeline design.
-- 📊 Built dashboards on 300K+ records
+- 📊 **Scale:** Built robust BI dashboards processing over 300K+ records for high-stakes operations.
-- ⚙️ Improved team efficiency by 10% via automation
+- 🚀 **Efficiency:** Improved team efficiency by 10% via workflow automation.
-- 🏆 3× Recognition Awards at Amazon
+- 🏆 **Recognition:** 3× Recognition Awards during tenure at Amazon.

 ---

-🎓 Education
-- MBA in Data Science, Amity University

----

 ### 🌸 Inspirational Quote

-> *“She who controls the data, tells the most powerful stories.”*

----
+> *"The world is one big data problem, and engineering is the solution."*